segmentio/segment-docs/src/connections/schema-defaults-eol.md

 ![toggling schema defaults](./images/schema-defaults-eol-2.png)

 #### What happens if a source with Schema Defaults enabled has a Tracking Plan connected to it?
-As Tracking Plans supersede Schema Defaults, there will be no impact to these sources as they’ll continue to behave the same.
+As Tracking Plans replace Schema Defaults, there will be no impact to these sources as they’ll continue to behave the same.

 #### How should I prepare for the removal of Schema Defaults?
 If you would still like to block new events and traits by default, you can connect a [Protocols](/docs/protocols/) Tracking Plan to your source.